 An Open Letter To The Next President Of The United States

 InterAction members have expressed deep concern about the stakes for our community in the current political climate and the level of extreme rhetoric being seen both in the press and in conversations on social media about core principles that we all hold dear.
-In response to these concerns, we developed an open letter that has now been signed by 47 NGO leaders, including ourselves.
+In response to these concerns, we developed an open letter that has now been signed by over 50 NGO leaders, including ourselves.

 We have affirmed a common position as individuals committed to advancing the missions of our respective organizations, and as leaders representing the broad diversity of our coalition.
 Each person signed as an individual and organizations are only listed for identification purposes.